 Standard II.D.
-The curriculum supports and demonstrates respect for the families' unique abilities as well as for their ethnic, cultural, and linguistic diversity.
+The program supports and demonstrates respect for the families' unique abilities as well as for their ethnic, cultural, and linguistic diversity.

-The curriculum reflects the ethnic, cultural and linguistic diversity of the participating families and their communities.
-The curriculum is dynamic as families and staff work together to consider and integrate the individual abilities and cultures of families.
+The program reflects the ethnic, cultural and linguistic diversity of the participating families and their communities.
+The program is dynamic as families and staff work together to consider and integrate the individual abilities and cultures of families.

 - II.D.1.
 The program provides activities, materials, and an environment that reflect a variety of cultures. - II.D.2.
-Program services are provided in the family's primary language whenever possible.
+Program services are provided in the family's primary language whenever possible. - II.D.3.
+Program services are in compliance with 23 IL Administrative Code 228 (Transitional Bilingual Education)